-At the end of 1991, this bilateral agreement was supplemented with the Quadripartite Agreement between Brazil, Argentina, ABACC and the IAEA.
-Although IAEA safeguards had and conducting overflights, procedures for data processing and sharing, and methods for resolving disputes.
+The bilateral Open Skies agreement stipulates aircraft and monitoring equipment, procedures for performing routine aerial overflights of each territory, procedures for requesting and conducting overflights, procedures for data processing and sharing, and methods for resolving disputes.
 A partial list of provisions is provided below.